casper-ecosystem/cep18/docs/TUTORIAL.md

 ```

-3. Build and verify the compiled contract
+4. Build and verify the compiled contract.

 ```bash